Feeling tired and unable to concentrate at work? Blame your office space. We examine the link between work performance and air quality.

 Getting up every now and then to take a walk outside, or even just to a different part of the building can get you out of the bad air and revive your energy a bit.
 It’s not a permanent solution, but it will help you feel a little refreshed to get back to work.
 Consider walking meetings or meeting outside if the weather is nice enough too.

-The Airwasher is whisper quiet so it won’t disrupt your workday, in contrast to some air purifiers which can be quite loud and cumbersome to your indoor environment.
+The Airwasher is quiet so it won’t disrupt your workday, in contrast to some humidifiers which can be quite loud and cumbersome to your indoor environment.
 Even better?
-The Airwasher does not produce a steam or mist that over-saturates the area around the unit.
-You will completely forget the unit is there because you will be so focused on your work due to the perfectly humidified and purified air.
+The Airwasher does not produce steam or mist that over-saturates the area around the unit.
+You will completely forget the unit is there because you will be so focused on your work due to the perfectly humidified air.

 Do you experience any disturbances in work performance because of office air quality?
 What solutions have worked for you?